Freezing Sauce Hollandaise - can you freeze Sauce Hollandaise?

 If you want to thaw the Sauce Hollandaise, you should let it thaw slowly in the refrigerator before reheating it.

-Please note, however, that the Sauce Hollandaise may have a different consistency after freezing than when freshly prepared.
+However, please note that the Sauce Hollandaise may have a different consistency after freezing than when freshly prepared.

 How to freeze Sauce Hollandaise

-Tip: Our recommendation for the right freezer containers with plastic lids for your Sauce Hollandaise:
+Tip: Our recommendation for the right plastic freezer containers with lids for your Sauce Hollandaise:

 No products found.